inpercima/swaaplate/README.md

 ### `generalConfig/title`

 Applicationwide title of the app, displayed in title and toolbar.
-This option ca be changed in the project by `config.json`.
+This option ca be changed in the environement files.

 * config-name: `appname`
 * default: `Hello world`